 2018 was off to a rough start for me.
 Honestly, January is always one of the most difficult months for me, my depression always seems to take more energy to manage this time of year and I’m usually distracted and out of my routine during the holidays.
 I had a really rough day last week and it made me completely regroup and go HARD on my self-care.
 It’s easy to get down on yourself when you feel like you’re taking a step backward on your mental health journey but the truth is it happens to everyone and it’s part of the process.
 I get discouraged really easily and my first reaction to having a step back is to give up.
 I have to remind myself that it’s OK to have bad days and choose to give myself a break.
 I’ve used this time off as motivation to start really sticking to my routine.
-Here are some of the things I am doing that you can use to pull yourself out of depression.
+Here are some of the things I am doing that you can do when you feel sad for no reason.